paulondc/enum-support/README.md

 [![Build Status](https://travis-ci.org/paulondc/enum-support.svg?branch=master)](https://travis-ci.org/paulondc/enum-support)

 This modules provides a very simple interface for enums in javascript.
-The enum is defined as pairs of key & value where the key is defined in "Capital" and the value is defined as a number.
-This module makes sure the enum does not duplicated values among its members.
+Enum objects in this implementation are created through a plain object where the key is validated as a string in "Capital" and the value is validated as a number.
+Also, this module makes sure the enum does not duplicated values among its members.

 #### Requirement
 This module requires support for [ES6](http://es6-features.org)